Dance Classes in Woodward

 Originating in the Italian Renaissance courts of the 15th century but refined by the French and the Russians, ballet is known as the foundation for most other dance styles known in the performing arts world today.
 At Woodward’s Revelation & Co.
 Dance Studio, ballet students learn body placement, footwork, vocabulary, and ballet history in three different placement levels, depending upon a dancer’s age and technique proficiency.
 If a dancer must choose only one style of dance, ballet is always recommended.
 One is wise to think of ballet as the good, solid foundation upon which all other modern dance styles are built.

 An extension of classical ballet, students take basic ballet class in pointe shoes that allow them to dance on the very tip of their toes.
-Students must be in Level 3 ballet and take two ballet classes per week to be eligible for pointe class (pointe leveling is under the discretion of the dance instructor).
+Students must be in Level 4 ballet and take two ballet classes per week to be eligible for pointe class (pointe leveling is under the discretion of the dance instructor and a licensed physical therapist.)

 One, if not the sole, true American dance form, tap originated from the combination of African tribal dances and Irish clog dances and is best known for its percussive use of metal on the bottom of shoes.
 At Revelation & Co, tap students are introduced to both major variations of tap dance: Broadway tap and Rhythm tap.
 Tap classes at R&C begin at age 5 with basic fine motor skill practice and continue